 - Whisk thickened cream, vanilla and icing sugar together to get a whipped cream.

-- Store in fridge until you need it.
+- Store in the fridge until you need it.

 Cake Assembly